augusto-herrmann/slide-decks/presentations/2023/04/integrating-data-sources-and-publishing-open-data-with-fastetl-and-airflow.md

 # Why use fastETL

-- fast development of data pipelines
+- develop data pipelines faster
 - main features:
   - Full or incremental **replication** of tables in SQL Server, and Postgres databases (and MySQL sources)
   - Load data from **GSheets** and from spreadsheets on **Samba/Windows** networks